uptane/uptane-standard/uptane-standard.md

 of one key does not necessarily impact the security of the entire system.

-  * *Root Role*: Distributes and revokes public keys used to verify the root, timestamp, release, and targets role metadata.
+  * *Root Role*: Distributes and revokes public keys used to verify the root, timestamp, snapshot, and targets role metadata.

   * *Snapshot Role*: Indicates which images the repository has released at the same time.